libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
-This command is used to enable fast external failover for BGP directly connected peering sessions.
+This command is used to enable fast external failover for eBGP directly connected peering sessions.

 #### Authority
 Admin user.